-It also provides them with a personalized authentication journey, altering the number of verification steps required based on the completed transaction and the user's profile.
+It also provides them a personalized authentication journey, altering the number of verification steps required based on the completed transaction and the user's profile.

 Biometric banking processes must protect privacy flawlessly.

 Consumers will enjoy an even more seamless experience, but the industry must exercise extreme caution when working in this area.

-And unlike a password or PIN number, you aren't able to change it.
+And unlike a password or PIN, you can't change it.
 If personal biometric data is compromised or lost, the impact on consumer confidence in the technology could be catastrophic.

 No room for error (customers are saying)

 A recent study we commissioned showed that 44% of consumers would leave their bank in case of a security breach, and 38% would switch to a competitor offering a better service.

 That's why banks and other financial institutions interested in using biometric technology must work with partners with security and technology expertise to protect every link in the chain.

 And if they don't...

-their own customers won't accept it, and overall confidence in biometrics could be damaged – preventing the technology from ever meeting its full potential.
+their customers won't accept it, and overall confidence in biometrics could be damaged – preventing the technology from ever meeting its full potential.